Idaho Panhandle National Forests

 Prices: (cash & check only, credit cards are not accepted)

 $8 for day use

 Directions: From the city of Coeur d’Alene travel east on Interstate 90 to Exit 22 (Harrison-St. Maries), then turn right (south) on State Highway 97.
 Follow the highway for approximately 29 miles.
-Turn right on road #314 (gravel road).
-Continue 3 miles to the campground.
+Turn right at fire station onto East Point Road (road #314, which is a gravel road).
+Continue 3 miles to fork in road.
+Take Lower Loop and follow road straight into the campground.
 See map below.

 Amenities: Pressurized drinking water, vault toilets, garbage cans.

 Nearby: A trail connects the upper and lower loops and offers scenic vistas and several benches.
 The Bell Bay Trail goes along the lake shore for a mile.
 The lake offers opportunities for fishing, swimming, power boating and canoeing.